Detecting regime transitions in time series using dynamic mode decomposition: Applications

 \subsection{Detecting the inter-decadal changes in the North Atlantic Oscillation}

-The North Atlantic Oscillation is a major source of low frequency variability in the Northern Hemisphere (defined as variability on time scales larger than 10 days) \cite{HurrellEtAl13}.
+The North Atlantic Oscillation is a major source of low frequency variability in the Northern Hemisphere (defined as variability on time scales larger than 10 days) \cite{HurrellEtAl13,Dijkstra}.
 The NAO involves changes of the locations of the storm tracks, separating air masses between the Arctic and the subtropical Atlantic, with major impact on heat and moisture transport.
-The oscillations are reflected in the NAO index which quantifies the difference of atmospheric pressure at sea level between the Icelandic Low and the Azores High.
-NAOs are coarsely distinguished in a positive and a negative phase where the former is associated with more zonal flow patterns over Europe and the latter is associated with a higher frequency of atmospheric blocking events over the North Atlantic.
+These changes are reflected in the NAO index which quantifies the difference of atmospheric pressure at sea level between the Icelandic Low and the Azores High.
+NAOs are coarsely distinguished in a positive and a negative NAO index phase, where the former is associated with more zonal flow patterns over Europe and the latter is associated with a higher frequency of atmospheric blocking events over the North Atlantic.
+In Figure~\ref{f.NAOIndex} we show the NAO index (as a $3$ months running average) from January 1950 until July 2019 using the publicly available historical data from the National Oceanic and Atmospheric Administration (NOAA) Climate Prediction Centre (CPC) \cite{CPC}.
 The NAO has experienced significant changes in the past decades.
-In particular, the NAO has changed from a predominantly negative phase during the 1950-1970 to a predominantly positive phase \cite{HurrellVanLoon97}.
-The regime transition has been linked to a change in forecast skill, with improved forecast skill in the positive phase after 1970 \cite{WeisheimerEtAl17}.
+In particular, the NAO has changed from a predominantly negative phase during the period 1950-1970 to a predominantly positive phase \cite{HurrellVanLoon97}.
+This regime transition has been linked to a change in forecast skill, with improved forecast skill in the positive phase after 1970 \cite{WeisheimerEtAl17}.
+Since NAO transitions are believed to be a measure of zonality of the atmospheric flow, meteorologists studied changes in the frequency of atmospheric blocking events, in which the zonal flow splits around a high pressure field which remains nearly stationary on a time scale of several days up to weeks.
+To identify blocking events and to systematically identify metastable atmospheric regimes in high-dimensional data sets physics-informed indicators were employed \cite{LejenaesOkland83,TibaldiMolteni90}, as well as sophisticated data-driven approaches using clustering algorithms such as k-means \cite{MoGhil88,KondrashovEtAl14} and non-stationary time series analysis methods \cite{Franzke09,FranzkeEtAl09,OKane13a}.
+More recently methods from dynamical systems theory have been employed.
+In particular, covariant Lyapunov vectors and unstable periodic orbits were shown to capture blocking events \cite{SchubertLucarini16,LucariniGritsun19}.
+More closely related to our approach of DMD, methods based on the transfer operator, the formal $L_2$-adjoint of the Koopman operator, and the behaviour of its point spectrum were used to study transitions to individual blocking event \cite{TantetEtAl15}.